AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 12

 I created login and signup pages.
 I used localStorage to store user information since I’m not using a real database.

+Day 13

+I used CSS media queries to make the website look good on phones and tablets.
+Now it’s responsive.